 And, obviously, all the technologies are connected as well.
-Think, for instance about how the Internet of Things, the cloud, big data analytics and cognitive are connected – at the service of human value – as the image below shows.
+Think, for instance about how the IoT, the cloud, big data analytics and artificial intelligence are connected – at the service of human value – as the image below shows.

 The Internet of Things connects devices, sensors, data, processes and connectivity solutions, resulting in actionable intelligence and benefits, from the most simple to the most complex application.
 It is another means to an end: creating value for stakeholders, regardless whom they are in any type of Internet of Things application.